header logo

 2. Michael Jordan didn't retire to play baseball

-After winning three consecutive NBA championships with the Chicago Bulls in 1993, Michael Jordan shocked the world when he suddenly retired to pursue a baseball career.
-Jordan moved to the Birmingham Barons, a Class AA team of the Chicago White Sox.
-Despite not achieving great success in his new sport, Jordan returned to the NBA in 1995 and immediately helped the Bulls win three more NBA championships.
-However, the big question remains: if Jordan had not retired and continued playing basketball, would he have maintained his absolute dominance in the NBA and possibly won many more titles?
+Despite struggling to find major success in his new sport, Jordan returned to the NBA in 1995 and immediately helped the Bulls win three more NBA championships.
+However, the big question remained: if Jordan had not retired and had continued playing basketball, would he have maintained his absolute dominance in the NBA and perhaps secured even more titles?

 Biggest what ifs in sports history: Michael Jordan didn't retire to play baseball